 The only thing fancy condoms turn on is your credit card

-Remember the “ribbed for her pleasure” and other similar ad campaigns?
+Ever heard of those condoms that are “ribbed for her pleasure?”
 They are more marketing than sex magic, Prause says.
 “The vagina is relatively insensitive to pain and stimulation—for example, surgeries can be done on the vagina without anesthetics,” she says.
 “So the condoms with all the little bumps, ticklers, and ridges?
 Don’t bother.”

 More thrusting does not equal more fun

-Forget what you see in porn, “pounding”, or fast, hard thrusting, doesn’t turn most women on and it can actually cause pain and injury, Prause says.
+Forget what you see in porn: Fast, hard thrusting, doesn’t turn most women on, and it can actually cause pain and injury, Prause says.
 “The most common place women experience pain during sex is in the vulvar vestibule, just under the opening to the vagina, where a thin skin stretches underneath the opening that is very vulnerable to abrasion and tearing,” she says.
 “This is why generally women do not benefit from (or want) prolonged ‘pounding,’ which just drags the penis repeatedly across this area, creating painful friction fairly quickly.
-We (sex therapists) are not kidding when we suggest not making intercourse the focus of sex, there are good, physiological reasons for playing elsewhere for most of any sexual experience!”
+We (sex therapists) are not kidding when we suggest not making intercourse the focus of sex—there are good, physiological reasons for playing elsewhere for most of any sexual experience!”

 Men can orgasm without ejaculating

-Having sex might get you your next promotion—and no, we’re not talking about sleeping with your boss.
-It turns out that having a happy sex life was linked with improved job satisfaction and greater engagement at work, both of which can help advance your career, according to a study done by Oregon State University.
+It turns out having a happy sex life is linked with improved job satisfaction and greater engagement at work, both of which can help advance your career, according to a study done by Oregon State University.